BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 sufficiently dynamic to capture the different nature of the material risks from all non-regulated entities within the scope of the group.
 --- Page 29 ---
-![This is a slide outlining Guideline 16, which details the requirements for reporting to supervisory authorities.
-It specifies that insurance, reinsurance, and holding companies must submit a group supervisory ORSA report to the group supervisor.
-The guideline also covers language requirements, stating the report must be in the same language as the Regular Supervisory Reporting and that translations must be provided upon request by a member of the college.
+![A concise summary of Guideline 16 on reporting to supervisory authorities.
+It specifies that insurance, reinsurance, and holding companies must send their group supervisory ORSA report to the group supervisor.
+The report's language must match the group Regular Supervisory Reporting.
+If a single ORSA is performed, translations of relevant parts must be provided to college members in their official language upon request.

 #### Guideline 16 – Reporting to the supervisory authorities
 The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should send to the group supervisor the group supervisory ORSA report.
 The document sent to the group supervisor with the outcome of the group ORSA should be in the same language as the group Regular Supervisory Reporting.
 If a single ORSA document has been performed, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that, if requested by a member or a new member of the college, a translation into the official language of that Member State of the part of the ORSA information concerning the related undertaking is provided to the requiring member, in timely manner.](#)

 2.75.
 The following table summarises the reporting requirements linked to the

+group ORSA: